matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 	devtools::use_package("stringr")

-Note that the best way to access the functionality these packages provide is to explicitly reference their sub-functions when we need them instead of loading the whole pakage as in the following example:
+Note that the best way to access the functionality these packages provide is to explicitly reference their sub-functions when we need them instead of loading the whole package as in the following example:

 	stringr::str_replace_all(temp,"[^a-zA-Z\\s]", " ")